advaypakhale/advaypakhale.github.io/_posts/2018-10-17-regression.md

 say that you are trying to climb down a hill, but blindfolded.
 You want to get to the bottom of the hill in the shortest way possible.
 Since you are blindfolded, you can only feel the steepness of the terrain in the near vicinity of you with your foot.
 Intuitively, what you would do is to try to find the direction where the descent is the steepest, and take a step in that direction.
-Then you would again try to find the direction of steepest descent again, and take a step in that direction again.
-You would repeat this until the terrain becomes nearly flat, at which point you would know that you have reached the bottom of the hill.
+Then you would try to find the direction of steepest descent again, and take another step in that direction.
+You would repeat this until the terrain became nearly flat, at which point you would know that you have reached the bottom of the hill.

 Gradient descent works exactly this way!
 Let $F(\mathbf{x})$ be a multi-variable function that is defined